OrShalmayev/ng-book/README.md

 - publishes a stream that emits the current user and
 - offers a setCurrentUser function which will set the current user (that is, emit the current user from the currentUser stream)
+### Summary
+At a high level, the application data architecture is straightforward:
+- The services maintain streams which emit models (e.g. Messages)
+- The components subscribe to those streams and render according to the most recent values

-## NgRx - Reducers
+## NgRx
+### Reducers
 In this app, we have two reducers:
 - UsersReducer - handles information about the current user
 - ThreadsReducer - handles threads and their message

-## Summary
+### Summary
-At a high level, the application data architecture is straightforward:
+At a high level our data architecture looks like this:
-- The services maintain streams which emit models (e.g. Messages)
-- The components subscribe to those streams and render according to the most recent values
+- All information about the users and threads (which hold messages) are contained in our central store
+- Components subscribe to changes in that store and display the appropriate data (unread count, list of threads, the messages themselves
+- When the user sends a message, our components dispatch an action to the store